pappitti/semi-agentic-knowledge-base/README.md

 # Semi-Agentic Knowledge Base

-This app helps you curate your knowledge base by leveraging third-party Large Language Models to organize and classify your documents.
+This app helps curate your knowledge base by leveraging third-party Large Language Models to organize and classify your documents.
 It is dubbed "semi-agentic" as you can directly edit, delete and just create documents manually.
 But if you want to rely on AI, all you need to do is to paste URLs of HTML or PDF documents, and the model will do the heavy-lifting for you.

-This project is written in django with a small amount of vanilla javascript.
-It can currently use two OpenAI models using the openai python library, or any local model running on a separate llama.cpp server.
+This project is written in Django with a small amount of vanilla javascript.
+It can currently use two OpenAI models using the openai Python library, or any local model running on a llama.cpp server.

 [Visit our project page](https://www.pitti.io/projects/semi-agentic-knowledge-base) to learn more about the background, the motivations and the approach we took for this project.